All Episodes

 No, go ahead, finish.

-They r restore the uh nuclear uh agreement with Russia that had been suspended because Russia had invaded Georgia.
+They restore the nuclear agreement with Russia that had been suspended because Russia had invaded Georgia.

-And in two thousand and ten to two thousand thirteen, they opened the door for more than ten billion dollars of new nuclear fuel contracts that make U.S. reactors, U.S. utilities reliant on Russian uranium.
+And in 2010 to 2013, they opened the door for more than $10 billion of new nuclear fuel contracts that make U.S. reactors, U.S. utilities, reliant on Russian uranium.

-I think another really important part that a lot of people don't realize is during that time that the um administration, the Obama administration, reauthorized and removed the sanctions from Russia.
+I think another really important part that a lot of people don't realize is during that time that the administration, the Obama administration, reauthorized and removed those sanctions from Russia, they also removed a loophole that a lot of people don't focus on.

-They also removed a loophole that a lot of people don't focus on, and that allowed Russia to send, which they eventually did, you know, S three hundred air defense missile systems to Iran.
+And that allowed Russia to send, which they eventually did, you know, S-300 air defense missile systems to Iran.

 Unbelievable.

-Those got put into place in two thousand sixteen, and Israel was up in arms over this.
+Those got put into place in 2016, and Israel was up in arms over this.

-And and this is something that people don't think about.
+And this is something that people don't think about.

 Every little thing leads to something else, Sean, to something more and more dangerous.